pathint/reoa/README.md

        0 - RankCompV2 only
        1 - Original RankComp only
        2 - Both RankComp and RankCompV2
      -f, --fdr = FDR
        False discovery rate (FDR) level.
 Default: 0.05 -c, --cycles = CYCLES
+       Maximum iteration cycles.
+Default: 128
+     -t, --threshold = THRESHOLD
+       Convergence criterion.
+Default: 50
+       (Maximum fluctuation in number of DEGs)
+     -v, --verbose
+       Output extra information

+### Datasets with Only One Control Sample and One Case Sample
+Under this application scenario, background gene pairs, which show stable REOs in many normal samples, must be obtained before-hand.
+This can be achieved by applying `reoa` to the merged normal samples of a particular tissue or a cell line from the same or different data sources.
+The program `onecomp` first customizes the background gene pairs by filtering out those pairs with reversed REOs in the control sample(s) of the current dataset, then detects the DEGs in a case sample with the filtered background gene pairs.

+#### NAME
+     onecomp, a bash script driver for application of reoa to detect dysregulated genes in one treated sample given a list of stable gene pairs and one paired control sample.

+#### SYNOPSIS
+     onecomp [-h|-V]
+     onecomp [OPTIONS] pair_file control_file treated_file

+#### DESCRIPTION
+     OneComp (onecomp) is a program to apply the original RankComp and RankCompV2 algorithms to detect differentially expressed genes (DEGs) in one treated sample given the paired control sample and a list of predetermined gene pairs with stable REOs.
+     The control sample is used to customize the gene pair list and 'paired' here does not necessarily mean the expermental design but a compatiable corresponding relation between the two.
+     The 'control_file' and 'treated_file contains the expression profiles of a group of control samples and a group of treated samples.
+They should have the same number of rows (gene probes) and the same number of columns (number of samples).
+The i-th column of 'control_file' and the i-th column of 'treated_file' constitue one paired sample and they are processed by the algo. independent of the other columns.
+     The pair_file contains the list of predetermined gene pairs which are given by the gene probe indices (0-based) which have the same order as the expression files (control_file or treated_file).
+     The RankComp and RanCompV2 are based on the analysis of within-sample relative expression orderings (REOs) of gene pairs.
+     See the references more details.

+#### OPTIONS
+     -h, --help, --usage
+       Show this message
+     -V, --version
+       Show program version
+     -a, --algorithm = VALUE
+       Choice of algorithm.
+Default: 0
+       0 - RankCompV2 only
+       1 - Original RankComp only
+       2 - Both RankComp and RankCompV2
+     -m, --mode = VALUE
+       Choice of filter mode.
+Default: 0
+       0 - Use one control sample to filter the pairs to detect DEGs in the corresponding treated sample
+       1 - Use all the control samples to filter the pairs to detect DEGs in each treated samples
+     -f, --fdr = FDR
+       False discovery rate (FDR) level.
+Default: 0.05 -c, --cycles = CYCLES